Submitty/submitty.github.io/_docs/developer/vm_install_using_vagrant.md

    Replace `<port>` with the port you want to expose externally on the machine that is running the VM, and expose the specified port on the machine if necessary.

-3. Start the vagrant machine with the SSH argument:
+3. Start the vagrant machine with the SSH argument set:

    **Windows**
    ```